INO-quantum/FPGA-SoC-experiment-control/FPGA-firmware/readme.md

 ## Software implementation:

 Petalinux is a simple Linux distribution which allows you to run an embedded Linux operating system on the CPU.
-The original board support package (bsp) I used for this project is from Digilent and requires Petalinux 2017.4, which needs to be installed on Ubuntu or a few other Linux OS.
+The original board support package (bsp) I used for this project is from Digilent (see https://reference.digilentinc.com/reference/software/petalinux/start) and requires Petalinux 2017.4, which needs to be installed on Ubuntu or a few other Linux OS.
 Please follow this guide to install Petalinux: https://github.com/Digilent/Petalinux-Cora-Z7-10.
 The guide uses the recommended installation folder /opt/pkg/petalinux.

 ### Generate Project: